Looking for Credit? Check out These 5 Online Chinese Courses for College Credit

 Advanced students in particular have some cool options at Brigham Young.
 Online courses are available on Chinese literature and poetry.
 These courses typically require several years of Chinese study under your belt and often previous literature study.

 California has so much more than bright sunshine and beautiful beaches.
 It also has a huge array of online Chinese courses!

 California Virtual Campus is the combined efforts of several community colleges that offer online courses.
 And luckily enough, there are many courses that focus on Chinese.
 These courses range from beginning to intermediate level.
 If you’re also interested in Chinese literature, culture or business, there are plenty of additional courses to help you learn about these topics (though without a focus on language).

 If you’re looking to improve your Chinese skills before taking a course, you can give your skills a boost with FluentU.
 The program uses authentic videos like movie clips and music videos to teach you Mandarin Chinese the natural way.

 Each video comes with annotated subtitles, interactive flashcards, exercises and personalized quizzes that evolve as you learn.
 After learning with FluentU’s videos, you’ll be ready to take that placement test.

 The courses do require some live work, so you’ll need a microphone and speakers to participate.
 This will help you practice your skills in real time.

-If you want to finally get credit where credit is due, check out these six online courses and sit down for a good chat with your favorite transfer specialist at your school!
+If you want to finally get credit where credit is due, check out these five online courses and sit down for a good chat with your favorite transfer specialist at your school!